Trask Innovation Fund

 Application and Evaluation Process

 Applicants must submit a 3-5 page application addressing specific commercialization priorities, including details of proposed development project and rationale for the proposed development project achieving the TIF goals.
-Proposals will be reviewed only after a complete disclosure (www.prf.org/otc/) has been filed with the OTC.
-Guidelines are provided in the Proposal Guidelines.
+Proposals will be reviewed only after a complete disclosure (http://otc-prf.org/Disclosures) has been filed with the OTC.

 For each award cycle, The TIF Advisory Council will convene approximately one month following the deadline for proposal submission.
 Applicants that are invited to the TIF Advisory Council meeting must pitch the proposed project to the TIF Advisory Council.
 Each pitch session will be 10 minutes long with 5-10 min for questions.
 Strict time limits will apply and presenters should assume that the TIF Advisory Council has already read and is familiar with the proposal.
 The objectives of the pitch session are to provide a forum for the applicant to benefit from the expert advice of the TIF Advisory Council and to provide an opportunity for the applicant to address the questions of the TIF Advisory Council.
 Applicants are advised to work with the Technology Project Manager from the Office of Technology Commercialization that is managing their disclosure as they prepare for the pitch session.